Frater-SDK/frater/docs/index.md

 # Frater

-Frater is an Machine Learning System Framework and SDK (Currently focusing on activity detection) for researchers to easily deploy their components into a system and quickly prototype and get results.
+Frater is an Machine Learning System Framework and SDK (Currently focused on activity detection) for researchers and developers to easily deploy their components into a system and quickly prototype and get results.
 Frater's main goal is to provide tools that are easy to use for researchers and engineers alike and allow them to spend less time dealing with headaches of system design, and more time running experiments and discovering the next state of the art.